 Luckily, I live very close to our office and where I do surgery, but it wastes so much time to have to go back to the house and pump when I should be working (don’t get me started with my disorganized office space!)

-Having a checklist is very helpful for people that are just a tad bit forgetful like myself.
-(Pregnancy brain x 3 that never went away) Here are a few more tips to have a more organized morning routine, from a very unorganized mom of three.
+Here are a few more tips to have a more organized morning routine, from a very unorganized mom of three.

 6 Life Saving Tips for a More Organized Morning Routine